 Astigmatism is worse at night or in low light conditions because your eyes dilate in need of more light, increasing the cause of glares, halos, blurry and distorted vision.
 So, it’s important to check with your eye doctor if it’s safe for you to drive at night, as streetlights and taillights may appear blurred.

 What makes astigmatism worse?

-If your astigmatism gets worse over time it will happen regardless of whether you wear corrective contact lenses or glasses.
-There is no strong evidence to prove that myths such as reading in the dark, rubbing your eyes or sitting too close to the television makes your astigmatism worse.
-However, symptoms of astigmatism including headaches, fatigue and eye strain, may get worse if left uncorrected.
+If your astigmatism worsens over time, it will happen regardless of whether you wear corrective contact lenses or glasses.
+There is no strong evidence to prove that myths such as reading in the dark, rubbing your eyes or sitting too close to the television make your astigmatism worse.
+However, symptoms of astigmatism, including headaches, fatigue, and eye strain, may get worse if left uncorrected.

 With the majority of cases of astigmatism, a person is born with an irregularly shaped cornea or lens, with the eye often resembling more of a rugby ball shape than the typical football shape.

-However, there have also been instances of astigmatism developing, or becoming more severe, later in life.
-The causes of such are unclear to scientists, however are believed to be related to genetic factors.
+However, there have also been instances of astigmatism developing or becoming more severe later in life.
+The cause of this is unclear to scientists; however they believe it to be due to genetic factors.
 If anyone in your family has astigmatism, then you’ll be much more likely to develop it later in life.

 Other causes of astigmatism include:

 - Eye surgery that changes the corneal surface